 JOHN BARKER wrote most of the code, originally based on his 1983 paper on stochastic methods and subsequent developments.
-1-5 NICK ORTIZ (as an undergraduate student) wrote most of the code for MomInert.
-JACK PRESES (Brookhaven Nat'1 Lab.) added several helpful features and helps to maintain the Windows versions.
+1-6 NICK ORTIZ (as an undergraduate student) wrote most of the code for MomInert.
+JACK PRESES (Brookhaven Nat'l Lab.) added several helpful features and helps to maintain the Windows versions.
 LARRY LOHR has contributed to the development of hindered rotor subroutines.
 ANDREA MARANZANA (University of Turin) contributed and maintains the codes for automatically generating input files for the MultiWell Suite from output files produced in quantum chemical calculations.
-PHIL STIMAC implemented 1-dimensional quantum tunneling via an unsymmetrical Eckart barrier.
-LAM NGUYEN installed a method for using quantum eigenvalues for hindered internal rotations, instead of using approximate values (as was done in versions earlier than v.2009.0), wrote a code for computing the effective mass of large amplitude motions, and helped in developing codes for non-separable vibrations.
-5 DHILIP KUMAR wrote several very useful scripts for automatically using output files from electronic structure programs to build input/output files for computing (via Program 1 amm) effective masses and moments of inertia.
+PHIL STIMAC implemented

+1-dimensional quantum tunneling via an unsymmetrical Eckart barrier.
+LAM NGUYEN installed a method for using quantum eigenvalues for hindered internal rotations, instead of using approximate values (as was done in versions earlier than v.2009.0), wrote a code for computing the effective mass of large amplitude motions, and helped in developing codes for non-separable vibrations6 and semi-classical transition state theory.7 DHILIP KUMAR wrote several scripts for automatically using output files from electronic structure programs to build input/output files for MultiWell.